1999 National League Division Series: Game 3

 In Game 3, Omar Daal faced Rick Reed.
 The Diamondbacks blew opportunities in the first two innings and that would cost them as the Mets would take a 1–0 lead on Rey Ordóñez's RBI single that scored Benny Agbayani.
 In the third, Edgardo Alfonzo doubled with one out and scored on John Olerud's single.
 A single moved him to third before he scored on Robin Ventura's groundout aided by an error by Andy Fox to give the Mets a 3–0 edge.
-The Diamondbacks made it a one-run game when pinch hitter Turner Ward hit a two-run homer in the fifth.
-The Mets blew the game open in the sixth, however.
-After two walks, Rickey Henderson's one-out RBI single made it 4–2 Mets.
+The Diamondbacks made it a one-run game when Kelly Stinnett doubled and pinch hitter Turner Ward, batting for Daal, hit a two-run homer in the fifth.
+The Mets blew the game open in the sixth against the Diamondback bullpen.
+Darren Holmes walked two and Rickey Henderson's one-out RBI single made it 4–2 Mets.
 After an intentional walk, Dan Plesac relieved Darren Holmes and allowed a two-run single to Orelud and RBI single to Roger Cedeño.
-After Cedeno stole second and Ventura grounded out, Darryl Hamilton's two-run single made it 9–2 Mets.
-Three relievers held the Diamondbacks scoreless over the last three innings as the Mets were one win away from the NLCS.
+After Cedeno stole second and Ventura grounded out, Darryl Hamilton's two-run single scored both Olerud and Cedeno made it 9–2 Mets.
+Turk Wendell, John Franco, and Orel Hershiser held the Diamondbacks scoreless over the last three innings and the Mets were one win away from the NLCS.